esphome/esphome-docs/guides/getting_started_hassio.rst

         <img src="https://my.home-assistant.io/badges/supervisor_addon.svg" alt="Open your Home Assistant instance and show the user interface of the ESPHome add-on." />
     </a>

+If you run a Home Assistant installation that does not have access to add-ons, take a look at the other installation methods here.

-After that, wait a bit until it is installed (this can take a while).
-Click "Start" and then click "Open Web UI".
-If you see "502: Bad Gateway" it is currently starting, and you can refresh the page after a couple of seconds.
+It can take a bit until the add-on is installed.
+Once done, click "Start" and then click "Open Web UI".

 .. figure:: images/hassio_addon.png
     :align: center